witherspoonwd/project-manager-public/README.md

 ### Projects

 Based off of standard IT ticketing software, the Projects page is intended to be the ultimate tracker of tasks and aspects of managing a project.
 Including a note system, integration with the Schedule page, and modules that are specific to the various types of projects I work on, the Projects page is intended to be my main way to manage my personal tasks.

+The Projects page was not included in the original version of the project manager, and it is currently broken due to an API error.
+However, the current code is still viewable and was at one point functional.

 ### Microblog